What is most distinctive about the OpenEBS architecture?

 What happens when a K8s node that hosts OpenEBS volume controller goes offline?

-The replica is automatically rescheduled as a new Kubernetes pod.
+The replica is automatically rescheduled as a new Kubernetes pod when an OpenEBS volume replica pod crashes for reasons other than node not-ready and node unreachable.
 The replica may or may not be rescheduled on the same K8s node.
 There is data loss with this newly scheduled replica if it gets rescheduled on a different K8s node.